cucumber/common-wiki/Fixtures.md

-Paste this code snippet into env.rb to load all fixtures from spec/fixtures before each scenario.
+If you are using Rails 2.x, paste this code snippet into env.rb to load all fixtures from spec/fixtures before each scenario.

 ```ruby
 Before do